gdh1995/vimium-c/README.md

 * lots of bug fixes
 * add a branch `basic-on-edge` to make Vimium++ work on Microsoft Edge, although many commands become broken after the migration
+* rename front-end global variables to `V***`, in order to avoid potential name collisions when injected into other hosts

 1.53.1: